gschurck/sveltekit-auth-neo4j-example/README.md

 ## Overview

-This is the official SvelteKit Auth example for [Auth.js](https://sveltekit.authjs.dev).
+This is a fork of the official SvelteKit Auth example for [Auth.js](https://sveltekit.authjs.dev), to show how to use it with Neo4j adapter.

 ## Getting started

 You can instantly deploy this example to [Vercel](https://vercel.com?utm_source=github&utm_medium=readme&utm_campaign=sveltekit-auth-example) by clicking the following button.

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/git/external?repository-url=https://github.com/nextauthjs/sveltekit-auth-example&project-name=sveltekit-auth-example&repository-name=sveltekit-auth-example)